replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     ```
     Replace `BACKUP` with the the name of the backup to restore from.

-    For more information about the available backup options, including partial backups and admin console only, see [restore](/reference/kots-cli-restore-index/) in _Reference_.
+    For more information about the available restore options, including application only and admin console only, see [restore](/reference/kots-cli-restore-index/) in _Reference_.

-### Online Kubernetes Installer Clusters
+### Online Kubernetes Installer Clusters {#online}

 If you are restoring to a healthy cluster, you can skip the steps of running the installation and configuring a storage destination and continue to running the `backup ls` and `restore` commands in the last two steps.